KevinRoozrokh/twitter-react-js/README.md

-Twitter React JS Clone v1.00 - Icons are using Material UI API.
+Twitter React JS Clone v1.00 - Icons use Material UI API.
 Hosting and database are provided by Google Firebase.

 Kevin's Twitter React App is live at: https://twitter-react-7ec96.web.app/